The exclusive and most exhaustive research report

 The US market will witness the adoption of modular in-rack cooling solutions during the forecast period, dominated by hyperscale facility deployment.
 In Europe, colocation service providers are continuously adopting a high-efficient cooling system to operate their facilities at low PUE.
 The market has witnessed an increase in the adoption of free chillers/adiabatic systems.
 The trend is likely to continue with an increase in investment from colocation service providers during the forecast period.

-The air-based cooling technique segment is expected to achieve an incremental growth over $860 million by 2025
+The air-based cooling solution segment is expected to achieve an incremental growth of over $860 million by 2025

 The use of chilled water systems is highly prevalent in Southeast Asia, the Middle East, and Africa and parts of APAC.
 The operators in the US, Europe, Nordic, China, Australia, New Zealand, Canada, and Japan are mainly using hybrid systems with minimal compressor support during peak summers and free data center cooling solutions without the need for a compressor.
 Innovations in the free cooling space will continue to grow in the market during the forecast period.

-The growth of liquid cooling solutions techniques is higher among immersion and direct liquid cooling systems.
+The liquid cooling solutions market growth is higher among immersion and direct liquid cooling systems.
 The adoption of chilled water systems is likely to decline over the next few years.
 This decline is due to the growing need for cooling solutions.
 Facility operators are constantly installing on-site water tanks, water treatment, and recycling plants to reduce water consumption.

 Chilled water solutions are achieved using chillers such as traditional chillers and free chillers.
 The adoption of free chillers is likely to increase due to a reduction in power consumption by these systems during peak winter, facilitating the use of outside air to cool the water.